Infostrux-Solutions/terraform-snowflake-rbac/README.md

 - [ ] Add ingest warehouse
 - [ ] Allow different permissions per environment
 - [ ] Add a CI pipeline
+- [ ] Convert this to a proper module and update the README's usage section

 ## Usage